Woodside shareholders block $2.68 billion buyback from Shell

 Half of the share parcel was sold to institutions, while Woodside planned to buy back and cancel the remaining 78.3 million shares in a bid to smooth the impact of Shell's sell-down.

-However, the buyback was opposed by some investors as it did not treat all shareholders equally and would have given Shell access to A$1 billion ($929 million) in tax credits coveted by Australian investors.
+However, the buyback was opposed by some investors as it did not treat all shareholders equally and would have given Shell access to A$1 billion (550 million pounds) in tax credits coveted by Australian investors.

 Woodside chairman Michael Chaney acknowledged the issue ahead of the vote, telling a shareholders meeting the board had not been looking for the best way to execute a buyback.